broadinstitute/2024-06-24-python-novice-lesson/learners/setup.md

 1. Download [python-novice-inflammation-data.zip][zipfile1]
   and [python-novice-inflammation-code.zip][zipfile2].
-2. Create a folder called `swc-python` in your home directory.
+2. Create a folder called `swc-python` in your computer's home directory.
 3. Move downloaded files to `swc-python`.
 4. Unzip the files.
+5. Log into [Google Drive](https://drive.google.com/drive/my-drive) using the Gmail account you created for this course.
+You may want to use a private browsing window to do this, if you usually use your Broad account when logging in to Drive.
+6. Upload the lesson content by clicking "+ New" followed by "Folder upload."
+Select and upload the `swc-python` folder you just created.

-You should see two folders called `data` and `code` in the `swc-python` directory.
+You should see a `swc-python` folder in "My Drive", with two subfolders called `data` and `code` in it.

 #### Show your successful access